AlbinLind/dawarich-home-assistant/README.md

 - **Device Tracker:** device tracker to send data to Dawarich
 - **Use SSL:** check to use HTTPS (i.e. prepends url with `https`)
 - **Verify SSL:** make sure secure connection is made through SSL

+# Known Issues
+Below are some known issues that are being looked at, but with workarounds for the moment.